 Company culture is a buzzword we hear almost every time we talk about being a good manager.
-Everyone wants their company to have a solid culture.
-It may seem as if a positive culture is something that should just fall into place when a company gains success.
+Everyone wants their company to have a robust culture.
+It may seem as if a positive culture is something that should fall into place when a company gains success.
 But in reality, it isn’t that easy.
-Culture is a key aspect of any company, and it’s something that managers have to work on in order to make sure employees are being their most productive.
+Culture is a crucial aspect of any company, and it’s something that managers have to work on to make sure employees are their most productive.
 Here are a few tips for any manager who is looking to create a positive workplace culture:

 1) Be transparent.

-A company with a positive culture is one which employees feel that they know the strategy that drives the company at various levels.
+A company with a positive culture is one in which employees feel that they know the strategy that drives the company at various levels.
 Have frequent all-hands meetings and make sure that you are going over all of the business’s key metrics with the entire company.
 This will help companies see the good that the company is doing behind closed doors.
-They will become more engaged in the company and therefore more invested in its future success.
+They will become more engaged in the company and, therefore, more invested in its future success.

 3) Give your employees a sense of freedom in the workplace.

 Employees like to feel that their managers trust them.
 That’sThat’s why it’s a good idea not to micromanage too much.
 Instead of giving your employees particular instructions, give them a little more free-range.
 This will empower your employees to take on tasks and find creative solutions.
 The more employees can make their own decisions for the good of the company, the more they will become connected to the company culture.

 If your employees come in early and leave late every day, they are ultimately going to get burned out, and they won’t be producing their best work.
 Employees need a work-life balance to clear their heads, feel personally fulfilled, and ultimately be better at work.
 Everyone encounters moments when life gets in the way of business.
 It would be best if you allowed employees to take care of pressing personal matters.

 5) Let employees know they’re appreciated.